 You may have had or are about to have a mastectomy -- by choice or for medical necessity.
 If so, your doctor has likely told you about options to rebuild your breast or breasts -- a surgery called breast reconstruction.
 Breast reconstruction takes place during or after mastectomy, and in some cases, lumpectomy.
 During reconstruction, a plastic surgeon creates a breast shape using an implant, tissue from another place on your body, or both.

 Whatever your age, marital status, sexual activity or orientation, you can't predict how you will react to losing a breast.
-It’s very normal to feel anxious, uncertain, sad, and mournful about giving up a part of your body that was one of the hallmarks of becoming a woman: a significant part of your sexuality, what made you look good in clothes, how you fed your babies.
-No one can ever take that legacy away from you.
+It’s very normal to feel anxious, uncertain, sad, and mournful about giving up a part of your body.
 Moving forward, you now have the opportunity to shape and determine what you want to have happen next.
 But first you must do some careful thinking and delving into your feelings in order to figure out what is best for you.
-In this section, we’ll talk you through each of the reconstruction techniques, what’s involved, and any risks.
+In this section, we’ll talk you through each of the reconstruction techniques, including no reconstruction, what’s involved, and any risks.

 Asking yourself some questions can help you start to think about what type of reconstruction you want -- if you want reconstruction at all:

 - How important is rebuilding your breast to you?